Alastair Campbell, Lord Bracadale: Judicial career

 In 2003, Campbell was appointed a Senator of the College of Justice, a Judge of the Court of Session and High Court of Justiciary, taking the judicial title "Lord Bracadale".
 Bracadale is a village on the Isle of Skye.
 Lord Bracadale has presided over some of the most high-profile and controversial criminal trials in recent Scottish history.

 In 2010, he was the judge in HM Advocate v Sheridan and Sheridan.

 In 2012, he twice presided over murder trials which resulted in convictions despite the absence of a body.
-In the first of these, HMA v Gilroy, television cameras were allowed into the High Court in Edinburgh to record the sentencing of the convicted, David Gilroy.
+In the first of these, HM Advocate v Gilroy, television cameras were allowed into the High Court in Edinburgh to record the sentencing of the convicted, David Gilroy.
 This marked the first time in the United Kingdom that a murder sentence was filmed for same day broadcast.
 The second case was the retrial of Nat Fraser for the murder of Arlene Fraser, his wife, following the quashing of his original conviction as a result of the Supreme Court's decision in Fraser v HM Advocate.
 This too was filmed, and the resultant two-hour documentary The Murder Trial (shown on Channel 4 on 9 July 2013) included interviews with participants, including Lord Bracadale.

 Bracadale took up an appointment to the Inner House on 1 March 2013.
 He has consequently been appointed, by Her Majesty the Queen, to the Privy Council.
 He retired as a judge in 2017.

+In 2020 he was appointed as chair of the public inquiry into the death of Shekou Bayoh, which as at September 2025 has still not reported its findings.
+On 21 October 2025, he resigned his position, stating that the parties had lost confidence in him.

+Portrayal in popular culture

+Campbell appears as a character in the British television drama series The Bombing of Pan Am 103.
+He is played by Alastair Mackenzie.